sonikjs/sonik/README.md

 Sonik is a simple and fast -_supersonic_- meta framework for creating web APIs and websites with Server-Side Rendering.
 It stands on the shoulders of giants; built on [Hono](https://hono.dev), [Vite](https://vitejs.dev), and JSX-based UI libraries.

-**Note:** _Sonik is currently a work in progress.
+**Note:** _Sonik is currently in a "alpha stage".
 There will be breaking changes without any announcement.
 Don't use it in production.
 However, feel free to try it in your hobby project and give us your feedback!_

 ## Features